 The odds of finding a casino that only uses a single deck for blackjack are slim to none.
 So you need to figure out exactly what the true count for your game is.
 Remember, it’s hard to get the true count right if you don’t know how many decks there are.

-For starters, you have to know how many decks the casino uses in a single shoe.
+For starters, you have to know how many decks the casino uses in a single shoe to understand how to read cards in blackjack.
 Then, you need to check how many decks were already discarded.
 Then, simply calculate how many decks are still in the game.
 So for example, if the casino uses 8 decks and you can see four decks in the discard tray, you can see that there are exactly 4 decks left.
 From there, take your count and divide it by the number of decks left.
 In this particular case, you would have to divide your count by 4.
 Then apply the same system to the number of units you should wager.

 On May 14, the AGA (American Gaming Association) finally announced its long-expected Responsible Marketing Code.
 It is aimed at regulating the Association’s activities in advertising sports betting.
 In many ways, this is a remarkable event.
 It was well-timed to coincide with the 1st anniversary of the historic decision of the US Supreme Court to lift […]